abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 3. Select **Rocky Mountain from Sales Territory** to remove the filter.

-4. From the Scatter plot visual at the bottom center of the screen (Sales Orders by Sales) select the outlier on the top right (4th quadrant).
+4. From the Scatter plot visual at the bottom center of the screen (Sales Orders by Sales) Select the outlier on the top right (4th quadrant).
 Notice the margin % is 52%, which is above the average of 50%.
 Also, the Sales YoY% has gone up in the last two quarters of 2023.